 - Effort grade The grade reflects how hard a student is working.
 It is not a reflection of academic ability or performance.
 Teachers have discretion on awarding effort grades but clearly should not penalise students who are less able in a subject. - Target grade A statistically generated GCSE grade that is personal to each student and subject.
-It is designed to be both achievable and challenging. - Working grade The GCSE grade that a student is currently working at.
-The grade should be based on student performance over time and be separate from effort.
-Key Assessments will help inform the grade.
+It is designed to be both achievable and challenging. - Working grade The GCSE based grade that a student is currently working at.
+The grade will be based on student performance over time and be separate from effort.
+Key Assessments will help inform the grade but will not be the sole basis of the grade.